Fort McCoy Garrison commander makes special visit with local school board

 |0

-This work, Fort McCoy Garrison commander makes special visit with local school board [Image 6 of 6], by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy Garrison commander makes special visit with local school board, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.